LeonardoEmili/ear-recognizer-android/README.md

 6. Align the image according to the correct angle and apply the zoom trick
 7. Extract image descriptors and compute similarity scores with gallery templates

+## Interactive demo
+Download the [APK file](https://github.com/LeonardoEmili/ear-recognizer-android/releases/download/1.1/app-release.apk.zip) (about 120MB) and install it on your Android device for an interactive demo.

 ## Datasets
 - [AMI Ear Database](https://ctim.ulpgc.es/research_works/ami_ear_database/)